I took a day trip to Granada last week to hunt out street art.

 Granada’s most famous graffiti artist is Raúl Ruiz, who goes under the name of El Niño de las Pintura (painting boy).
 You can see examples of his work everywhere, such as his take of the thinker, on the side of Molinos hotel.

-He is also the person behind the drawing of Clash frontman Joe Strummer, which I tracked down last time I was in Granada (here).
+He is also the person behind the drawing of Clash frontman Joe Strummer, which I tracked down last time I was in Granada (you can check that out here).